ydydsnyd/mono/doc/docs/reference/server-pull.md

 This simple strategy is the one we recommend starting with, and what you get by default if you start your project with the example Todo app as a base.

-### Row Versioning

-In this strategy you associate an independent `Version` with each entity in the your datastore and update it whenever that entity is changed.
-For example, you could have a `Version` column and a trigger to increment the `Version` on a row when it is updated.
-Note this is different than the global version strategy: in that strategy there is a single incrementing global version; in this strategy each entity has its own, _independent_ version.

-This strategy keeps in look-aside storage a record of which entity versions a client has.
-This storage could be ephemeral, for example kept in memcache or redis, as it is easy to rebuild if necessary (if a record is lost, return the entire client view and create a new record).
-Each record needs a unique identifier which is returned as the `cookie`, a simple integer suffices.
-On pull, select any entities that are not present in the client's record: these have been added since the last pull.
-Also select entities that are present in the record but that have larger version numbers in the datastore: these have changed since the last pull.
-And finally, find those entities that are present in the record but not present in the datastore: these have been deleted since last pull.

-This strategy has much better performance characteristics than global versioning, so we recommend it if global versioning becomes a performance problem.
-It is, however, more work to set up.

 ### Additional options

-Tere are a variety of other strategies you could use to compute the patch, and we plan to document the space of possibilities better in the future.
+Tere are other strategies you could use to compute the patch, and we plan to document the space of possibilities better in the future.
 Until then, please [contact us](https://replicache.dev/#contact) if you'd like to discuss options and tradeoffs.

 ## Pull Launch Checklist